Skip to main content

 • Veggies of your choice

-This easy-to-prep, and even easier to pull together rice, protein, and veggie bowl is sure to be a crowd-pleaser in your home.
+This easy-to-prep and even easier-to-pull-together rice, protein, and veggie bowl is sure to be a crowd-pleaser in your home.
 The sweet, salty, and sticky teriyaki sauce paired with soft rice, tender veggies, and warm chicken will fill bellies and satisfy appetites no matter the age range.
 Not a fan of broccoli?
 Easily substitute in your favorite greens such as beans, snap peas, slivered carrots, green onions, or peppers.
 In a hurry?
-Skip the long cook rice and prepare the instant kind.
+Skip the long-cooked rice and prepare the instant kind.
 Amp up the flavor of your rice by using your favorite chicken or vegetable stock.

 One-pan chicken fajita pasta